nicklockwood/FXKeychain/README.md

 This method creates a new FXKeychain instance with the specified parameters.
 Each FXKeychain can contain as many key/value pairs as you want, so you may only need a single FXKeychain per application.
 Each FXKeychain is uniquely identified by the service parameter; see the Properties description for how to use this.
 You can specify nil for the service, in which case it will act as "wildcard" selector and calls to objectForKey: will return the first value found within any service stored in the keychain.
 The accessGroup parameter is used for setting up shared keychains that can be accessed by multiple different apps; leave this as nil if you do not require that functionality.

-    - (BOOL)setObject:(id<NSCoding>)object forKey:(id<NSCopying>)key;
+    - (BOOL)setObject:(id)object forKey:(id)key;
-    - (BOOL)setObject:(id<NSCoding>)object forKeyedSubscript:(id<NSCopying>)key;
+    - (BOOL)setObject:(id)object forKeyedSubscript:(id)key;

 These methods will save the specified object in the keychain.
-The object can be of any class that implements the NSCoding protocol.
-Values of type NSString will be stored as UTF8-encoded data, and are intercompatible with other keychain solutions.
-Any other object type will be stored as NSCoded data.
+Any plist-compatible object (NSDictionary, NSArray, NSNumber, etc.) can be stored.
+Objects of type NSString will be stored as UTF8-encoded data, and are intercompatible with other keychain solutions.
+Any other object type will be stored using binary plist encoding.
 Passing a value of nil as the object will remove the key from the keychain.
 The second form of this method is functionally identical to the first, but is included to support the modern objective C keyed subscripting syntax.

-    - (BOOL)removeObjectForKey:(id<NSCopying>)key;
+    - (BOOL)removeObjectForKey:(id)key;

 This method deletes the specified key from the keychain.

-    - (id)objectForKey:(id<NSCopying>)key;
+    - (id)objectForKey:(id)key;
-    - (id)objectForKeyedSubscript:(id<NSCopying>)key;
+    - (id)objectForKeyedSubscript:(id)key;

 This method returns the value for the specified key from the keychain.
 If the key does not exist it will return nil.
 The second form of this method is functionally identical to the first, but is included to support the modern objective C keyed subscripting syntax.